 At Distinct Eye Care, we offer advanced solutions to help slow the progression of nearsightedness (myopia) in children.
-Myopia is more than just needing stronger glasses every year.
-It increases the lifetime risk of eye diseases such as retinal detachment, glaucoma, and macular degeneration.
-That’s why early intervention matters.
+Myopia is more than just needing stronger glasses every year — it increases lifetime risk for eye conditions such as retinal detachment, glaucoma, and macular degeneration.
+Early treatment can make a meaningful difference in your child’s long-term eye health.

 Book Online

 We proudly fit MiSight® 1 day contact lenses, the first and only FDA-approved soft contact lens proven to slow myopia progression in children.
-MiSight lenses are worn during the day like regular contacts, but they are designed with a unique optical technology that helps manage the progression of myopia while providing clear vision.
+MiSight lenses are worn during the day like regular contacts and use specialized optical technology to help manage myopia progression while providing clear, comfortable vision.

-In addition, we offer low-dose Atropine eye drops, which have been shown in clinical studies to reduce the rate of myopia progression.
-Atropine drops are an excellent option for children who may not yet be ready for contact lenses or who would benefit from combination therapy.
+In addition, we offer low-dose Atropine eye drops, which clinical studies show can reduce the rate of myopia progression.
+Atropine drops are an excellent option for children who are not ready for contact lenses or who benefit from combination therapy.

-By providing both FDA-approved contact lenses and prescription treatment options, we create a personalized plan that fits your child’s needs and lifestyle, giving them the best chance at healthy vision for life.
+By offering FDA-approved contact lenses, advanced myopia-control eyeglasses, and prescription treatment options, we create personalized plans that give each child the best chance for healthier long-term vision.

 Myopia Control FAQ